Hadron-hadron potentials coupled to quark degrees of freedom for exotic hadrons: Formulation

 We see that the above equation contains differentiation, integration, and the energy dependence.
-On the other hand, the Schr\"{o}dinger equation with the energy dependent local potential~\eqref{eq_localV} is given by:
+On the other hand, the Schr\"{o}dinger equation with the energy-dependent local potential~\eqref{eq_localV} is given by:

 which is a differential equation with energy dependence on both sides.
-The Schr\"{o}dinger equation with the local potential~\eqref{eq_sch_Edep} has an advantage of having less computational cost than the equation with the nonlocal potential~\eqref{eq_sch_eq_non-local}, because the integration in the second term on the left hand side can be analytically calculated.
-In order to solve the Schr\"{o}dinger equation with energy dependence, it is necessary to first determine the potential $V(E)$ at a certain energy $E$, and then find the eigenenergy $E$ on the right hand side.
-In general, the obtained eigenenergy $E$ does not always coincide with the energy $E$ which is used to determine the potential.
-In order to obtain the solution, we need to solve the equation selfconsistently so that the energies $E$ on both sides are consistent with each other.
+The Schr\"{o}dinger equation with the local potential~\eqref{eq_sch_Edep} has an advantage of having less computational cost than the equation with the nonlocal potential~\eqref{eq_sch_eq_non-local}, because the integration in the second term on the left-hand side can be analytically calculated.
+In order to solve the Schr\"{o}dinger equation with energy dependence, it is necessary to first determine the potential $V(E)$ at a certain energy $E$, and then find the eigenenergy $E$ on the right-hand side.
+In general, the obtained eigenenergy $E$ does not always coincide with the energy $E$, which is used to determine the potential.
+In order to obtain the solution, we need to solve the equation self-consistently so that the energies $E$ on both sides are consistent with each other.

 In the following, we introduce the formal derivative expansion and the derivative expansion by the HAL QCD method for potentials with energy dependence based on Ref.~\cite{Aoki:2021ahj}.
 First, we formulate the formal derivative expansion, which is the method of approximating a nonlocal potential~\eqref{eq_Vseparable} to a local one by expanding it in powers of the derivative $\nabla$ by the Taylor expansion.
 The Taylor expansion of the separable nonlocal potential around $\bm{r'}=\bm{r}$ is